 Locations can optionally specify coordinates (used in visualisation or to compute distance between them) and must specify techs allowed at that location.
-As seen in the example above, each allowed tech must be listed, and can optionally specify additional location-specific constraints.
-If given, location-specific constraints supersede any model-wide constraints a technology defines in the techs section for that location.
+As seen in the example above, each allowed tech must be listed, and can optionally specify additional location-specific parameters (constraints or costs).
+If given, location-specific parameters supersede any group constraints a technology defines in the techs section for that location.